Sonesta White Plains

 Chris Nichols HomeWorks Energy |

-This panel will discuss incorporating energy efficiency improvements into mortgages, more inclusive financing programs, and Canada’s Community Efficiency Financing initiative for the residential sector.
+This panel discussed incorporating energy efficiency improvements into mortgages, more inclusive financing programs, and Canada’s Community Efficiency Financing initiative for the residential sector.

 Likely Attendees